Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: Neurofeedback paradigm

-This dialogue leverages in-context learning (ICL) (few-shot learning) \citep{brown2020language,garg2022can,vacareanu2024words}, enabling models to learn new tasks from context without requiring additional task-specific training.
-The task prompt (see Appendix~\ref{appendix:prompts} for examples) consists of $N$ in-context examples (i.e., sentence-label pairs in assistant messages).
-To ensure diversity in the examples, sentences are randomly sampled from a dataset.
-Each sentence is assigned a discretized label (we mainly use binary labels; experiments with more fine-grained labels yield similar results, see Appendix \ref{sec:Neurofeedback_label}).
-To define the neurofeedback label for each sentence (Fig. \ref{fig:diagram}c; for more technical details, see Appendix~\ref{sec:Neurofeedback_label}), we first select an axis (direction) in neural activation space (``target axis'').
-Next, we extract the neural activations elicited by that sentence, project them onto the target axis, and discretize them into a binary label.
+To define the neurofeedback label for each sentence (Fig. \ref{fig:diagram}c), we first select an axis/direction (``target axis'') in neural activation space.
+Next, we extract the neural activations elicited by that sentence, project them onto the target axis, and discretize them into a binary label (experiments with more fine-grained labels yield similar results, see Appendix \ref{sec:Neurofeedback_label}).
 This label serves as a simplified representation of neural activations along the target axis.
-By design, all labels within a given prompt are derived from the same axis, so the prompt implicitly defines the target axis.
+All neurofeedback labels within a prompt (experiment) are computed from the same target axis.
+Thus, a capable LLM can infer this underlying target axis by observing these neurofeedback labels.

+Below, we provide a more detailed description of this procedure.
+For clarity, we denote the sentence in the $i$-th assistant message as $x_i$, with $x_{i,t}$ representing the $t$-th token.
+We use $D$ to denote the dimensionality of the residual stream (see Appendix~\ref{sec:residual}).
+We first extract neural activations $h_{i,t}^l \in \mathbb{R}^D$ from the residual streams at layer $l$, for each token in sentence $x_i$.
+These activations are then averaged (across all token positions $0 \le t \le T$) to form a sentence-level embedding $\bar h_{i}^l \in \mathbb{R}^D$.
+We then project this embedding onto a pre-specified axis $w^{l}$ (see below on how to choose this axis) to obtain a scalar activation: $a_{i}^l = (w^{l})^\intercal \bar h_{i}^l$.
+This scalar is subsequently binarized into a label $y_i^l$, i.e., $y_{i}^l = \mathcal{H}(a_{i}^l - \theta_i^l)$, where $\mathcal{H}$ denotes the Heaviside step function and $\theta_i^l$ is a predetermined threshold (we use median values of $a_{i}^l$ to ensure balanced labels).
+Overall, $\{(x_i, y_{i}^l)\}_{i=1}^N$ are $N$ examples provided in the prompt context, from which a capable LLM can infer the direction of $w^{l}$.